NSCU-CSC517/LearningRails/DesignPatternsExercises/java/BridgeDesignPattern/Exercise/README.md

     * Use two class hierarchies, where the interface hierarchy has-an abstract implementation

 ## Run the program
-To execute the program from command line, please run the following commands:
+To execute the program from command line, please use the following commands:
 ```
 javac BridgeClient.java
 java BridgeClient